About Us

 What we wish to convey is—

-The warmth of a quiet meal in a cozy shop on a Kyoto street corner.
+The warmth of a quiet, soul-soothing meal in a local Japanese shop.

-This essence deeply reflects the Kyoto values of "simplicity, refinement, and seasonal sensibility."
+This essence reflects the core Kyoto values of "simplicity, refinement, and seasonal sensibility."

 Transforming Culture into Experience

-Japanese culture is not just about decoration; it's about the sense of living.
+Japanese culture is not just about decoration; it’s about the essence of daily life.

-• Japanese seasonal festivals and rituals (e.g., Shime-nawa making, Mochi pounding)
+• Seasonal Japanese festivals and rituals (e.g., Shime-nawa, Mochi pounding)

 It allows guests to go beyond being "consumers" and become active cultural participants.